Marching Border

 Variants

-Tune dash, gap, strokeWidth, and duration for different visual moods. dash and gap are expressed as percentages of the path's perimeter, so the pattern tiles consistently across element sizes.
+Adjust dash, gap, strokeWidth, and duration to tune the pattern; dash and gap are percentages of the perimeter, so it tiles evenly at any size.

 API Reference